aseprite/api/api/app.md

 ```

 Returns the [UI Elements Scaling](https://www.aseprite.org/docs/preferences/)
-value specified in *Edit > Preferences* as an scale factor (1 for 100%, 2 for 200%, etc.)
+value specified in *Edit > Preferences* as a scale factor (1 for 100%, 2 for 200%, etc.)

 ## app.defaultPalette